Periodontist in Detroit, MI

-Over 70% of adult Americans have some form of periodontal disease (gum disease), an infection of the gums caused by bacteria.
+Studies show that over 70% of Americans 65 and older have some form of periodontal disease (gum disease), an infection of the gums caused by bacteria.
 Left untreated, the infection may gradually destroy the bone that supports teeth and result in tooth loss.

 Periodontal disease is generally painless, and most people are unaware that they have it until a dental examination reveals the condition.